blorente/naylang-documentation/src/parsing.md

 }
 ```

-An example of the stack usage can be found in parsing user-defined methods, since these require Statement nodes for the body and Declarations for the formal parameters.
+An example of the stack usage can be found in parsing user-defined methods, since these require `Statement` nodes for the body and `Declaration`s for the formal parameters.

 ```c++
 antlrcpp::Any NaylangParserVisitor::